igorek17000/Ender-2-Pro-BTT-V3/1-README-FIRST.md

 # Ender-2-Pro-BTT Upgrade

-The version of Marlin [Marlin-bugfix-2.1.x.zip] is already configured for the Ender 2 Pro-BTT upgrade.
+The version of Marlin [Marlin-bugfix-2.1.x.zip] is already configured for the Ender 2 Pro-BTT upgrade and is included in the code zip file

+that can be downloaded from the main branch.

 Just unzip file, and open in VS Code, and compile firmware.